rogtang/imbibe-app-api/NOTES.md

 TO FIX:
-  - prevent duplicate entries (i.e. if a user searches the same drink twice should get an error) DONE - fix "Error [ERR_HTTP_HEADERS_SENT]: Cannot set headers after they are sent to the client"
-  - is serializePost correct? response in postman is all empty strings but full data is in database per dbeaver
+  - prevent duplicate entries (i.e. if a user searches the same drink twice should get an error) DONE - fix "Error [ERR_HTTP_HEADERS_SENT]: Cannot set headers after they are sent to the client" DONE - is serializePost correct? response in postman is all empty strings but full data is in database per dbeaver
   - implement fuzzy search? where?
   - how to hid x-rapidapikey in env variables?